 Right now, somewhere 30,000 feet above, there's a burger flipper savoring caviar with a porcelain spoon.
 Or a liquor store employee downing bottles of $300 Champagne.
 They're flying international first class on Cathay Pacific, Emirates, or one of a handful of other airlines that take service seriously, and they paid just a few hundred dollars for the privilege.
 Read on to see how you, too, can jet to Europe or the South Pacific for less than the cost of a family outing at Red Lobster.

 Getting started is simple.
-To get going, you'll want to sign up for the frequent flier program of your preferred airline, along with the hotel chains you stay at.
+To get going, you'll want to sign up for the frequent flier program of your preferred airline, along with the hotel chains where you stay.
 Every airline has a rewards program, but it's important to pick one airline (or airline alliance) and stick with it.
 So, say for example that you live in Chicago.
-You'll probably want to do most of your business with American or United, since those airlines have "hubs" in your city.
-You've have the greatest number of options for non-stop flights, so whether you need to go to Tokyo or Wichita, you'll get there without changing planes.
+You'll probably want to do most of your business with American or United since those airlines have "hubs" in your city.
+Youll have the greatest number of options for non-stop flights, so whether you need to go to Tokyo or Wichita, you'll get there without changing planes.

 Elite members (the "real" frequent fliers) earn even more.

 Credit card bonuses can get you flying for free even faster.
 Some top-tier cards offer up to 50,000 miles or more when you sign and meet minimum spending requirements, but those deals typically come along with annual fees of about $100 and mandate that you spend $5,000 or more with that card within the first few months of opening an account.
 The benefits can be tremendous, however, so if you qualify and can meet the requirements, this is often the best way to boost your mileage and hotel point balance.